Sam's Town Hotel and Casino, TunicaThursday, December 30, 2004

 Our room at the Sam's Town Hotel and Casino, Tunica

 Room: The room itself here (furnishings-wise) is sub-Hampton, but okay.
-Although Av and I have been to Tunica several times -- I really recommend the rooms at Harrah's -- we for some reason got a mailer from Sam's Town Hotel and Casino offering $29 rooms for a week in December when we were going to need to be in that part of the Delta anyway for business.
+Although Av and I have been to Tunica several times -- not for the casinos really, but for when we are working in the Delta -- I really recommend the rooms at Harrah's.
+We for some reason got a mailer from Sam's Town Hotel and Casino offering $29 rooms for a week in December when we were going to need to be in that part of the Delta anyway for business.
 Since we only needed to stay one night in that particular area, we decided we would go just to see what that particular hotel and casino were like.
 The hotel has more than one floor, but several of the rooms (including ours) was on the first floor.

 Important: if you're wondering why anyone would stay in a $29/night room, well, agreed.
 Until you realize that on the weekends these rooms go for hundreds, and during the week when the crowd has subsided, the casino is just happy to have warm bodies.
 Yes, on Monday it's a $29 room but on Friday this same room is $200+

 Service: The front desk was nice.
 We self-parked because it was snowy/icy and I didn't want to give my Volvo to a valet, but the self-parking lot is super-close to the door anyway.